 - You add to your family.

 - You have a baby.

 - o You adopt a child.

 - o You foster a child.

 - There is a change in your status or that of your family.

-- You get married or start a domestic partnership.
+- o You get married or start a domestic partnership.

+- o You get divorced or end a domestic partnership.